 In his 1932 essay “In Praise of Idleness,” Bertrand Russell made a radical proposition: the modern world’s obsession with work is not only unnecessary but deeply harmful.
 He wrote: “The morality of work is the morality of slaves, and the modern world has no need of slavery.”

 His words are as relevant today as they were nearly a century ago.
 We have become slaves to our own productivity, chained to our desks and devices.
-We’ve forgotten how to be idle — how to rest, play, or simply be.
+We’ve forgotten how to be idle.
+How to rest, play, or simply be.

 Reclaiming idleness is not laziness.
 It is a vital component of a well-lived life.
-It is a call to put ambition in its proper place — not to abandon it, but to stop letting it run you.
+It is a call to put ambition in its proper place.
+Not to abandon it, but to stop letting it run you.

 A Moment of Stillness